While the main assault was taking place on

 difficult: a 25m-wide strip of beach overlooked by a 30m high cliff that would

+have to be climbed.
 It was around 0430 hrs that the ten

 LCAs and four DUKWs carrying the troops had been lowered from the transport